Special Educational Needs

 As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils.
 If a child has behavioural difficulties an Individual Behaviour Management Plan (IBMP) is written alongside the child and parents to identify the specific issues, put relevant support in place and set targets.
 As a result of the support we give, our rate of exclusions has drastically reduced over the past year.

 After any behaviour incident we expect the child to reflect on their behaviour with an adult.
 This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.

-Attendance of every child is monitored on a daily basis by the Admin department.
-Lateness and absence are recorded and reported upon to the Head Teacher.
+Attendance of every child is monitored on a daily basis by the Admin Office.
+Lateness and absence are recorded and reported to the Deputy Head Teacher.
 Support is given through an incentive scheme where good attendance is actively encouraged throughout the school.
 We have had many successes where families were struggling with lateness but are now able to get their children into school on time.

 We have clear behaviour values centred on the three golden rules of ‘Be Safe, Be Kind, Be Respectful’.
 We celebrate each child being able to express their views on all aspects of school life.
 This is usually carried out through the School Council which has an open forum for any issues or viewpoints to be raised.